clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

 ## Intro

-This is a post that I have been meaning to write for quite a while now about a topic I'm pretty passionate about.
+This is a post that I have been meaning to write for quite a while about a topic I'm honestly damn passionate about.
 Much of it comes out of my personal experience doing "UX prototyping" work in the tech industry over the past decade or so, and before that while attending the MFA Design and Technology program at Parsons School of Design in New York City.
 Some of the content here comes from a conversation I had with my former manager at Google, Ryan Kuykendall, a vetern UX Engineer who managed a team of UX Engineers on Google Cloud.
-I've experienced a lot of misconceptions around prototyping for the web which has also motivated me to write this post.
-I hope what follows is useful for folks out there who work on creating things for the web, particularly those with a design, UX research, and/or front-end programming background.
+Additionally I've experienced some misconceptions around prototyping for the web, which has also motivated me to write this post.
+I hope what follows is useful for folks out there who work on creating things for the web, particularly those with a design and/or front-end programming background.

-## What do we mean by "prototype" and "prototyping"?
+## What do I mean by "prototype" and "prototyping"?

 First things first; before getting into the weeds too deeply I would like to clarify the usage of the words "prototype" and "prototyping" in the context of this blog post.